-2.1.1 Check the strategies the Lead Agency or partners utilize to provide outreach and services to eligible families for whom English is not their first language.
+Check the strategies the Lead Agency or partners utilize to provide outreach and services to eligible families for whom English is not their first language.
 Check all that apply.

-☑ a.
-Application in other languages (application document, brochures, provider notices) ☐ b.
-Informational materials in non-English languages ☑ c.
-Website in non-English languages d.
-Lead Agency accepts applications at local community-based locations e.
-Bilingual caseworkers or translators available ✓ f.
-Bilingual outreach workers g.
-Partnerships with community-based organizations h.
-Collaboration with Head Start, Early Head Start, and Migrant Head Start i.
-Home visiting programs ☑ j.
+- [x] a.
+Application in other languages (application document, brochures, provider notices) - [] b.
+Informational materials in non-English languages - [x] c.
+Website in non-English languages - [] d.
+Lead Agency accepts applications at local community-based locations - [] e.
+Bilingual caseworkers or translators available - [x] f.
+Bilingual outreach workers - [] g.
+Partnerships with community-based organizations - [] h.
+Collaboration with Head Start, Early Head Start, and Migrant Head Start - [] i.
+Home visiting programs - [x] j.
 Other.
+Describe:

 With the support of the PDG B-5 Grant, Maryland is in its third year of partnering with WIDA Early Years.
 WIDA Early Years is an evidence-based program focused specifically on the language development of young multilingual children, often referred to as dual language learners, in early care and education (ECE) settings.
-Along with building local capacity in supporting multilingual children and families, the partnership also includes support for strategic statewide planning and the rollout of WIDA Early a.
-Applications and public informational materials available in Braille and other communication formats for access by individuals with disabilities ☑ b.
-Websites that are accessible (e.g. Section 508 of the Rehabilitation Act) c.
-Caseworkers with specialized training/experience in working with individual with disabilities ☑ d.
-Ensuring accessibility of environments and activities for all children e.
-Partnerships with state and local programs and associations focused on disability-related topics and issues f.
-Partnerships with parent associations, support groups, and parent-to-parent support groups, including the Individuals with Disabilities Education Act (IDEA federally funded Parent Training and Information Centers ☑ g.
-Partnerships with state and local IDEA Part B, Section 619 and Part C providers and agencies h.
-Availability and/or access to specialized services (e.g. mental health, behavioral specialists, therapists) to address the needs of all children i.
-Other.
+Along with building local capacity in supporting multilingual children and families, the partnership also includes support for strategic statewide planning and the rollout of WIDA Early Years tools and resources.

+2.1.2 Strategies to provide outreach and services to disabled family members